Last updated on 2026-04-13

 Program overview

-The Community, Family & Child Studies diploma is designed to prepare students to promote, support, and strengthen the well-being of individuals and families using social justice principles.
-Graduates emerge as caring and ethical professionals, equipped to adapt to the evolving needs of their communities.
-This program emphasizes the importance of working towards equality, fairness, and freedom for all, making it an ideal choice for those passionate about making a positive impact in social service settings.
+Grounded in social justice principles, the Community, Family and Child Studies diploma prepares you to promote, support, and strengthen the well-being of individuals and families.
+Graduates emerge as caring, ethical professionals, equipped to meet the evolving needs of their communities.
+This program is designed for those who are passionate about making a positive impact in the lives of others, fostering equality, fairness, and freedom for all.
+With a focus on contemporary research and practical experience, students will develop the necessary skills and values to thrive in various community and social service settings.

 Featured Experiences